-The membership of the Continuum of Care will elect 11-15 representatives from the relevant organizations (defined in Article II, Section 1) that are members of the Continuum of Care who have applied to serve on the board.
-These individuals must have fiscal and/or program authority of the entity they represent.
+The membership of the Continuum of Care will elect 12 11 15 people who have applied to serve on the Governing Board, including representatives from the relevant organizations (defined in Article II, Section 1) that are members of the Continuum of Care who have applied to serve on the board.
+These individuals who must have fiscal and/or program authority of the entity they represent.

-One member of the board can represent more than one of the subpopulations listed above (i.e., one nonprofit provider representative can serve as the representative for youth and veterans if the provider serves both populations.)
-The Board must include a person who is currently or who has experienced homelessness.
+One member Individual members of the board Governing Board can represent more than one of the subpopulations listed above relevant subpopulation (i.e., one nonprofit provider representative can serve as the representative for represent both youth and veterans if the provider serves both populations.)
+The Board must include at least one person who is currently homeless or who has experienced homelessness.